SteveGilham/Gendarme/README.md

 * Consider F# extension methods/properties to be object-bound rather than module bound for `UseCorrectCasingRule`
 * Add a heuristic to recognise F# compiler generated disposal after a `use` in `EnsureLocalDisposalRule`
 * Add a `RelaxedAvoidCodeDuplicatedInSameClassRule`, which looks for patterns aligning with visible sequence points, and excludes patterns containing `throw new ArgumentNullException(...)`

+#### Unit test fixing

+Many issues stemmed from a cecil change to what the name and namespace properties of a nested type returned.